Home

 Published by PhysioExtra, June 18, 2021

-Do you have back or neck pain?
+Do you experience back or neck pain?
 Do you wake up feeling sore?
-Have you considered that your sleeping position might be to blame?
-Here are some tips along with two downloadable exercise programs to help ease your aches and pains and have you sleeping like a dream!
+Have you considered checking your sleeping position?
+Here are some tips and exercises from a physiotherapist that could help relieve your pain and, hopefully, help you sleep like a dream!

 dormir sur le côté